prajwalch/yazap/README.md

 ## Limitations:

 - Does not support delimiter-separated values using space (`-f v1,v2,v3`).
-- Does not supoort providing value and comma-separated values for multiple chained options using space (`-abc value, -abc v1,v2,v3`).
+- Does not support providing value and comma-separated values for multiple chained options using space (`-abc value, -abc v1,v2,v3`).

 ## Installing